irfansyakir/portfolio/README.md

 ## 🚢 Deployment

-This site is automatically deployed to GitHub Pages using GitHub Actions whenever changes are pushed to the main branch.
+This site is  deployed to GitHub Pages using GitHub Actions whenever the following command is executed

 To deploy manually:
 ```bash